 - 4.5 million peoplein the US are living with a diagnosed liver disease1

 - Over 11,000 peoplein the US are currently on the organ transplant wait list for a liver1

 - Approximately 9,000 peoplewill receive liver transplants each year1

 - Nearly 400 childrenunder the age of 18 are currently on the waitlist for a liver1

 A healthy liver has many important functions in the body.
-However, repeated damage to the liver caused by genetic or environmental factors can create fibrosis (scarring) which can impede the livers ability to function properly.
+However, repeated damage to the liver caused by genetic or environmental factors can create fibrosis (scarring) which can impede the liver’s ability to function properly.
 When the scarring becomes severe (cirrhosis) it can lead to the liver function deteriorating almost entirely, also known as end-stage liver disease or ESLD.
-Once someone is in ESLD the only curative treatment option is transplantation.
+Once someone is in ESLD, the only curative treatment option currently available is transplantation.

 Despite the hope that transplantation can offer, only a portion of people on the waitlist will ever receive a liver transplant.
 Over 2,000 people every year are either too sick to survive the transplantation surgery or die before an acceptable donor is ever found.
-In combination with the fact that the number of organ donors is drastically outweighed by the number of potential recipients, there is a desperate need for alternate therapies and advancing current treatments surrounding liver disease.
+The number of organ donors each year is drastically outweighed by the number of potential recipients, creating a desperate need for alternate therapies and tools to advance current treatments for liver disease.
 The greatest need for innovation in these areas is a consistent source of high-quality, primary human hepatocytes.
 Liver assist devices, transplantation and cell therapy, gene therapy for rare metabolic diseases, and other alternative treatments all require these cells to advance research in each of these areas, as well as to function.

 1 – U.S. Department of Health and Human Services.
 National Data – Organ Procurement and Transplant Network.
 (2019).
 Retrieved 28 October 2019, from https://optn.transplant.hrsa.gov/data/view-data-reports/national-data